FranciscoPala/SP500_constituents_market_cap_estimator/README.md

 - Called the Federal Reserve of Saint Louis API to get all the relevant economic series.
 - Called the SEC Fillings API to get the filling dates of the 10k Statements.
 ## Data Cleaning
+### Unique Historical Constituents Table
+- Created a process which initializes the unique constituents by selecting unique tickers from the tables gathered above obtaining 1125 different constituents since 1996.
+### Historical Stays Table
-- Created a process that, given all symbols each day since 1996, extracts information on historical constituents and their stay in the index table.
+- Created a process that, given the daily time series of constituents since 1996, extracts information on each historical constituent stay in the index
 - Used information from the SEC filing dates to determine whether duplicate and other inconsistencies in 10K statements were due to amendments (10-K405 form) or change in fiscal (10-KT form).
 - Concatenated the Balance Sheet, Cash Flo and Income Statements of all symbols for the dates they were in the index.
 - Merged all if the above on symbol and calendar year to generate the Statements DataFrame